 No matter what degree you decide on, we hope our research and support has made the selection process easier.
 There are numerous resources BVS utilizes to collect information on degrees, and we encourage you to check them out for yourself!

-Here are The 15 Best Master's Degrees in Social Work for 2020!
+Here are The 15 Best Master’s Degrees in Social Work!

 The Ohio State University's Master of Social Work offers two degree tracks: the Advanced Standing Program (ASAP) for students who earned a Bachelor's of Social Work from an accredited program in the last five years, and the Traditional MSW Program for those who have a Bachelor's in a field other than social work or who received their BSW more than five years before applying.
 ASAP starts every semester and can be completed in one full-time year, while the traditional track typically takes two years to complete.
 Students in both tracks have the option of completing their MSWs as part-time or fully-online students.